ambroiseodt/ambroiseodt.github.io/_news/announcement_8.md

 related_posts: false
 ---

-🖥 Participated in <a href="https://github.com/scikit-adaptation/skada">SKADA</a> coding sprint, a library for Domain Adaptation compatible with sklearn and Pytorch.
+🍕 Coding sprint of <a href="https://github.com/scikit-adaptation/skada">SKADA</a>, an sklearn & PyTorch compatible library for Domain Adaptation.